bwohlberg/sporco/docs/source/admm/admmequal.rst

    f(\mathbf{x}) + g(\mathbf{y}) \;\mathrm{such\;that}\;
    \mathbf{x} = \mathbf{y} \;\;.

-See :class:`.BPDN` as an example of a class derived from :class:`.ADMMEqual`.
+See :class:`.admm.bpdn.BPDN` as an example of a class derived from :class:`.ADMMEqual`.

 The methods and attributes that should be overridden or defined are